astrada/google-drive-ocamlfuse/doc/Headless-Usage-&-Authorization.md

-In the basic procedure described in [Usage](Usage.md), you need a web browser for the authorization step.
+In the basic procedure described in [[Usage]], you need a web browser for the authorization step.
 On a headless server without a GUI interface or a web browser, you can get it to work by using a web browser on a separate computer, and pasting the results into the `~/.gdfuse/default/config` (or `~/.gdfuse/label/config` if you use labels) file of your headless server.

 Caveat: I do not know whether this is the "optimal" way to do this.
 I was in a pinch, and this approach worked.
 At first, I had a difficult time getting it to work, but Alessandro responded immediately with help, and we got it to work.
 These are the steps I followed, and of course, please edit this page if you have tips or a better approach.

 (I used the "Alternate Authorization Mode"  although the Standard Authorization mode using the GAE (Google App Engine) service may work too.)

-1. Install normally as per the [Installation](Installation.md) page
+1. Install normally as per the [[Installation]] page
 1. On the computer with the web browser, create an OAuth2 application and credentials.
-These steps are similar to those described in the "Alternate Authorization Mode" section in [Authorization](Authorization.md).
+These steps are similar to those described in the "Alternate Authorization Mode" section in [[Authorization]].
 The following steps are what I did, based on my notes:
     1. Sign in to your Google account and create a project: https://console.cloud.google.com/
     1. Enable the Google Drive API
         1. In the left-hand pane (Navigation menu), open "APIs & Services" -> "Library", this will take you to https://console.cloud.google.com/apis/library